jst-seminar-rostlab-tum/personio-foundation-coachai/backend/README.md

 - Interactive API documentation: http://localhost:8000/docs
 - Alternative API documentation: http://localhost:8000/redoc

+### Database Migrations

+This project uses Alembic for database migration management.
+For detailed information about working with database migrations, see the Database Migrations Guide under /backend/alembic/README.

 ### Twilio Setup

 Twilio is used for phone number verification by sending verification codes via SMS.